-At the time of this writing, Wyeth (now a division of Pfizer) faces more than 5,000 personal injury lawsuits filed by more than 8,000 women who took Prempro or Premarin.
+At the time of this writing, Wyeth (now a division of Pfizer as mentioned above) faces more than 5,000 personal injury lawsuits filed by more than 8,000 women who took Prempro or Premarin.

 The mares must wear rubber urine-collection bags at all times which causes chafing and lesions.

 For most of their 11-month pregnancies, these horses are confined to stalls so small that they cannot turn around or take more than one step in any direction.

 Mares are taken off the "pee line" a couple of months before they foal.
 Once the foals are born, the mares are re-impregnated.
 This cycle continues for about 12 years.